Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "How do I feel?"
 Francis turned around.
 Specks of dust swirled in the air from the sudden appearance of people in the abandoned room.
 "I've felt better..."
 He said, casting his gaze down.

 Ricard approached him, leaning down and wrapping his arms around the fox.
 Francis pressed himself against the taller human, closing his eyes as Ricard brushed his fingers through his plush fur.

+"Well, I'm glad I get to be here with you," Ricard said, pulling Francis with him to sit down on a sofa by the window.
+The cushions sighed as they sat down.
+Ricard reached up behind them and opened the window, letting the summer breeze replace the stale air.
+White lace curtains fluttered in the soft wind, casting shadows across the room.

 --